strapi/documentation/docs/developer-docs/latest/development/admin-customization.md

 :::

 ::: caution
 The former syntax `config.theme` to extend the theme will soon be deprecated by Strapi, and will stop being supported when the next major release is available.
-Make sure to update any custom theme new, using the new syntax that supports custom development for both Light and Dark modes.
+We encourage you to update any custom theme using the new syntax that supports custom development for both Light and Dark modes.
 :::

 ### WYSIWYG editor